REVISED RULES OF THE TIBETAN SPANIEL ASSOCIATION

 The Officers also acknowledge their duty to inform the Kennel Club of any change of Secretary of the Society which may occur during the course of the year.

 ALTERATION TO THE RULES

-13. Any alteration to the Rules made at the Annual General Meeting or Special General Meeting, shall not become operative until approved by the Kennel Club.
+13. Any alteration to the Rules made at the Annual General Meeting or Special General Meeting, the notice for which contains specific proposals to amend the rules, shall not become operative until approved by the Kennel Club.

 SPECIAL GENERAL MEETING

 14. Special General Meetings of the Association may be called by the Committee, or by requisition in writing to the Hon Secretary, with the names and signatures of 20 members of the Association, stating the nature of the business to be transacted.
 21 days notice to be given to all members of such meetings.

 No business other than the matter on the Agenda can be discussed at a Special General Meeting.